Nishanksingla/Face-Recognition-using-VGG_FaceNet/README.md

 Trained a VGG net for face recognition.

 ## Dataset
 Dataset has images of 84 individuals which includes faces of 83 celebrities and myself.
-Training set has 8770 images and testing set has 840 images.
+Training set has 8770 images and the testing set has 840 images.
 Dataset Link: http://www.briancbecker.com/blog/research/pubfig83-lfw-dataset/

 ##Model